MarinKneib/TimeLapse_photogrammetry/README.txt

-These are the scripts used for the automated SfM stereo-processing of time-lapse camera images using Agisoft Metashape, along with example datasets.
+These are the scripts used for the automated SfM processing of time-lapse camera images using Agisoft Metashape, along with example datasets.

 The scripts are used as follows: